 There are several ways to search for documents in your AODocs library in views.

-Note: Starting with AODocs Release 55, we're rebuilding the views page from the ground up.
+Note: We're rebuilding the views page from the ground up.
 Learn more about the new views: Use views (beta version) in your AODocs libraries.

 This article explains how to search for documents in views: